 - 30th May 1992: An extra draw (besides the original Saturday draw) is introduced.
 Stefan Klincewicz forms a syndicate in Dublin for purchasing tickets in bulk printed with all possible number combinations, and earn profit exceeding IR£300, 000.

-- 22nd August 1992: The first draw consisting of 39 balls is organized as well as a bonus ball is introduced that leads to creation of three additional prize layers.
+- 22nd August 1992: The first draw consisting of 39 balls is organized as well as a bonus ball is introduced that leads to the creation of three additional prize layers.

 - 31st July 2005: Dolores McNamara, a cleaner from Limerick pockets a whopping €115 million EuroMillions jackpot and becomes Ireland’s luckiest (read biggest) lottery winner.